 One way to get rid of dandruff is to alter your diet.

 Vitamin B, zinc, and omega 3 are excellent sources of nutrition for the hair and scalp.
 Include fruits and raw salads in your diet.
-Eggs, fish, bananas and spinach are powerful sources for these nutrients.
+Eggs, fish, bananas and spinach are powerful sources of these nutrients.

 6. Cut down on sugar

-We’ve already mentioned how sugar is detrimental for your skin.
+We’ve already mentioned how sugar is detrimental to your skin.
 Turns out, it’s bad for the hair too!
 High levels of sugar in the blood cause excess oily flakes, increasing dandruff in the winter.
 Reduce your intake of sugar and substitute it with honey or jaggery.